Priston Mill band

 Fast forward 7 days, it’s Saturday 18th of October 2014.
-It’s a clear, bright and fresh day.
+It’s a clear, bright and fresh day we are the Priston Mill band.
 The leaves are starting to turn orangey red and the scarves and hats are making a reappearance.
 Definitely autumn.
 Uncertain skies follow us on our trip to the Tythe Barn at Priston Mill.
 Rain/no rain/rain.
 The weather holds and we arrive, greeted by an impressive watermill and beautiful barn and surrounding grounds.
 We are excited and happy Zoots.
 We are also a bit hungry and fancy a cup of tea.
 We’ve had a wonderfully trecherous and delightfully hairy drive through the Wiltshire Countryside in our *new van*.
 At last we’ve arrived.
 Today is Victoria & Piers’ wedding day.
 And The Zoots are performing.
 And it is going to be brilliant.

 We are greeted by a HUUUUGE Watermill which we are told has a *real* watermill running inside.
 We drive past the Watermill, down the hill towards the Tythe Barn. (pronounced Tie-th not Tithey like one of us first thought).
 It is by-gum just lovely!
 Theres a wee stream making wonderful streamy noises, water flowing, gush gushing.
 The gardens are beautifully manicured or pedicured, not a stem out of place.
 There are loads of places to sit and enjoy the greeny-turning-red autumn countryside.
 The air feels so fresh here.
 It feels so peaceful.
 All you can hear is the sound of the stream running near by and the occasional bird tweeting somewhere.